 And guess what – that’s a good thing!

-It means that you have the opportunity to experience happiness every step of the way, even on days when you’re running out of gas or when you’re at crossroads (see what I did there?!).
+It means that you have the opportunity to experience happiness every step of the way, even on days when nothing seems to be going right.

 Happiness is a sum total of small, everyday moments.
 This means that as much as it’s important to acknowledge and process feelings of sadness and pain, we have to find a way of creating – and indulging in – the moments of happiness.